lowrycode/table-tennis-league/README.md

 - Users can view information about table tennis clubs in the region.
 - Authenticated users can be assigned club admin status to manage club information (which is approved by the league secretary).

-*This stage ensures that all of the key assessment criteria are met, including user authentication and CRUD functionality.*
+*RATIONALE: This stage ensures that all of the key assessment criteria are met, including user authentication and CRUD functionality.*

+*NOTE: In the mentor meeting that took place following the completion of stage 1, my mentor advised that more CRUD functionality should be included for regular users (not just those with Club Admin status).
+Therefore, the Club Review functionality was later developed to allow regular users to create, read, edit and delete club reviews.*

-**STAGE 2: League Data (PLANNED)**
+**STAGE 2: League Data (PARTLY COMPLETED)**
 - Users can view fixtures, results, league tables, team stats and player stats.
 - Authenticated users can link their account to a player to more quickly view information that relates directly to them (upcoming fixtures, recent results, etc.).

-*This stage provides an opportunity for planning and implementing a relational database and also data analysis features.*
+*RATIONALE: This stage provides an opportunity to plan and implement a relational database, as well as data analysis features.*

+*NOTE: Pages for fixtures, results, league tables and team stats were developed.
+However, there was not enough time to implement the Player Stats page or the Player Dashboard where users link their account to a player.*

 **STAGE 3: League Management (PLANNED)**
 - Authenticated users can be assigned permissions to submit match scores.
 - Club Admins can manage club players and register teams in the league.
 - League secretary can setup league seasons through the website, rather than the Django admin panel, for a more streamlined experience (e.g. generating fixtures rather than relying on manual data entry).

-*This stage provides an opportunity for demonstrating proficiency in problem solving and efficient design systems.*
+*RATIONALE: This stage provides an opportunity to demonstrate proficiency in problem solving and efficient design systems.*

 # Agile Approach and Sprints